 Trigger Point Dry Needling in Bloomsdale, MO | Axes Physical Therapy

-Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our professional and knowledgeable physical in Bloomsdale, MO act as part of your team to devise a personalized treatment plan that we’ve seen be successful with our own eyes.
-We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that running a fast break, taking a morning job, or just being able to go about your day without feeling any pain.
+We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
+At Axes, our qualified and experienced physical and occupational in Bloomsdale, MO act as part of your team to develop a tailored treatment plan that we’ve seen be successful with our own eyes.
+We’ve committed our practice to getting the best results for our clients and getting you back to the activities you love most, whether that running a fast break, dominating your local pickleball league, or bending down and picking up your grandkids without feeling any pain.
 Reach out to a knowledgeable Bloomsdale, MO physical therapist online or call the location closest to you.